Holstein Dissertation Fellowship

-The Department of Religious Studies at the University of California, Riverside is pleased to announce that applications are open for the inaugural (2018-19) cohort of Holstein Dissertation Fellows.
+The Department of Religious Studies at the University of California, Riverside is pleased to announce that applications are open for the 2022-23 cohort of Holstein Dissertation Fellows.

-The Holstein Dissertation Fellowship is an annual, non-stipendiary program that brings together a small cohort of doctoral candidates working in the area of queer and transgender studies in religion for networking, writing support, and mentoring at UC Riverside and in the surrounding Southern California area.
-Fellows will travel as a group to UCR on three separate weekends during the academic year; the fellowship will pay all expenses for transportation, accommodations, and meals during each trip.
-Typical cohorts will be between three and five Fellows, depending on available funding; the inaugural cohort may be larger if needed in order to accommodate initial interest among those who expect to receive the Ph.D. in 2019.
+The Holstein Dissertation Fellowship is a competitive annual, non-stipendiary program that brings together a small cohort of doctoral candidates working in the areas of queer and transgender studies in religion for networking, writing support, and mentoring at UC Riverside in Southern California.
+Fellows travel as a group to UCR, or during times of quarantine meet remotely, on three separate weekends during the academic year; when Fellows meet in person, the fellowship pays all expenses for transportation, accommodations, and meals during each trip.
+Typical cohorts are between four and six Fellows, depending on available funding.

-Applications are invited from Ph.D. students in any field, both within and outside the U.S., whose dissertation research focuses on queer and/or transgender studies in religion.
-Doctoral degree tracks other than the Ph.D. may be considered on a case-by-case basis, and applications from doctoral students attending UC Riverside are welcome.
-Fellows must have advanced to candidacy (C.Phil.) or their institution’s equivalent, and must have had their dissertation project formally approved by their institution, by June 30 of the year in which the fellowship begins (June 30, 2018 for the inaugural cohort).
-At the time of application, applicants must expect to complete the Ph.D. no sooner than spring of the fellowship year.
+Applications are invited from PhD students in any field, both within and outside the US, whose doctoral research focuses on queer and/or transgender studies in religion.
+Doctoral degree tracks other than the PhD may be considered on a case-by-case basis, and applications from doctoral students attending UCR are welcome.
+Fellows must have advanced to candidacy (CPhil), passed their upgrade from MPhil to PhD, or met their institution’s equivalent requirement, and must have their doctoral research (dissertation/thesis) project approved by their institution, by June 30, 2022.
+They must also anticipate completion of the PhD no sooner than spring of the fellowship year.
 Fellowships are intended, in other words, for those who will be doctoral candidates for at least a significant majority and ideally all of their fellowship year.

-To apply, please submit a cover letter, a CV, a dissertation abstract, and one letter of recommendation from a member of your dissertation committee.
-Your cover letter should explain your background in queer and/or transgender studies, religious studies, and queer and/or transgender studies in religion; briefly introduce your dissertation project; explain your current progress on the project and your expected timeline for completion, with particular attention to the work you plan to do during the fellowship year; and identify one or more faculty members at UCR or in Southern California with whom you would like to work in a mentoring relationship during the weekend visits to UCR (please indicate order of preference if you nominate more than one potential mentor).
-Nominated mentors should be scholars with whom you do not ordinarily have the opportunity to work.
-Send all application materials as email attachments to firstname.lastname@example.org by April 2, 2018.
-Applications will be reviewed by a committee; selection criteria include but are not limited to the quality of the applicant’s work, the depth of the project’s connection to queer and/or transgender studies in religion, and the applicant’s length of time to degree completion (all other factors being equal, those who will be ineligible for later cohorts due to completion of the Ph.D. will receive priority consideration).
+To apply, please submit a cover letter, a CV, a dissertation/doctoral thesis abstract of between one-half page and three pages, and one letter of recommendation from a member of your doctoral committee.
+Your cover letter should explain your background in queer and/or transgender studies, religious studies, and queer and/or transgender studies in religion; briefly introduce your doctoral research project (your dissertation or doctoral thesis); explain your current progress on the project and your expected timeline for completion, with particular attention to the work you plan to do during the fellowship year; and identify at least three faculty members in Southern California, listed in order of preference, with whom you would like to work in a mentoring relationship during the weekend visits to UCR.
+Nominated mentors should be scholars with whom you do not ordinarily have the opportunity to work, and should not include Melissa Wilcox, who works closely with all fellowship recipients.
+Nominated mentors do not need to be UCR faculty, but they should be located within no more than approximately 150 miles of Riverside (use a mapping app if you’re unsure).
+Send all application materials as email attachments to firstname.lastname@example.org by May 9, 2022.
+Applications will be reviewed by Dr. Wilcox and by the applicant’s nominated mentor(s); selection criteria include but are not limited to the quality of the applicant’s work, the depth of the project’s connection to queer and/or transgender studies and religious studies, the availability of appropriate mentors, and the applicant’s length of time to degree completion (all other factors being equal, those who will be ineligible for later cohorts due to completion of the PhD will receive priority consideration).
 There are no guarantees as to the availability of nominated mentors, but every effort will be made to match accepted Fellows with mentors whose own work is close to the Fellow’s dissertation topic.

-The Holstein Dissertation Fellowship is funded by the Holstein Family and Community Chair in Religious Studies at UCR, which was created through the generosity of Robert and Loretta Holstein and their family and friends.
+The Holstein Dissertation Fellowship is funded by the Holstein Family and Community Chair in Religious Studies at UCR, created through the generosity of Robert and Loretta Holstein and their family and friends.